Design

 - Interior Architecture & Architectural Design (iaad)

-The Master’s program at the university gives you more supervision, more practical experience and more prospects for starting your career.
-Our Master’s program trains people who want to shape the future.
+The Master's program at the university gives you more supervision, more practical experience and more prospects for starting your career.
+Our Master's program trains people who want to shape the future.
 We promote social, humane and environmentally friendly design that is technologically leading and successful on the market.
-In this way, we drive the development of our disciplines.
+In this way, we are driving forward the development of our disciplines.

 Course content and schedule

-Focus on Interior Architecture & Architectural Design (iaad)
+Alina Gafka, 2nd semester, M.A.
+Interior Architecture & Architectural Design

 More about the contents